Christianity in Indonesia: Violence and discrimination against Christians

-In early Ramadan in August 2011, a group of Muslims attacked and burned three churches in Kuantan, Senggingi, and Riau province.
-Police, not giving any reason for the burnings, said they were for the sake of keeping Ramadan peaceful for Muslims.
+In August 2011, a group of Muslims attacked and burned three churches in Kuantan, Senggingi, and Riau province.
+The police refused to give any reason for the burnings.
+Communion of Churches in Indonesia (PGI) Center in Jakarta alleges it was because of regional elections dispute.
+Two suspects were apprehended.

-Non-Muslims experience ongoing discrimination, including obstacles to university entrance and civil service jobs.
-A survey conducted in 2002 in Jakarta noted that 80% of respondents wanted faiths other than Islam outlawed, 73% wanted non-Muslims excluded from teaching in government schools, and 42% did not want churches constructed in their area.
-Of particular concern to non-Muslim religious organisations, a 2006 joint ministerial decree on houses of worship (signed by the Religious Affairs Ministry and Home Ministry) requires a religious group to obtain the approval of at least 60 households in the immediate vicinity before building a house of worship.
+A particular concern to non-Muslim religious organisations, a 2006 joint ministerial decree on houses of worship (signed by the Religious Affairs Ministry and Home Ministry) requires a religious group to obtain the approval of at least 60 households in the immediate vicinity before building a house of worship.
 This decree has been used frequently to prevent the construction of non-Muslim places of worship and has been cited by radical Muslim organisations for various attacks on non-Muslims.

-On 9 May 2017, the Christian governor of Jakarta Basuki Tjahaja Purnama was sentenced to two years in prison by the North Jakarta District Court after being found guilty of committing a criminal act of blasphemy.
+On 9 May 2017, the Evangelicalism governor of Jakarta Basuki Tjahaja Purnama was sentenced to two years in prison by the North Jakarta District Court after being found guilty of committing a criminal act of blasphemy.

 On 13 May 2018 three churches were the target of suicide bombings in Surabaya.

 On 28 November 2020, about 10 people, allegedly from East Indonesia Mujahideen, killed four Christians and burning a Salvation Army post and Christians homes at Central Sulawesi, Indonesia.
 Three of the victims were killed by getting their throats slit, and the other victim was killed by beheading.
 On the other hand, Indonesian national police have denied that the attacks are religiously motivated, though the police vowed to begin pursuit of the perpetrators.